cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 CockroachCloud is a single-tenant offering and resources are not shared between clusters.

 ### Who has access to my cluster data?

+The Cockroach Labs SRE team has direct access to CockroachCloud cluster data.
+They adhere to the confidentiality agreement described in our [Terms and Conditions](https://www.cockroachlabs.com/cloud-terms-and-conditions).

 ## Cluster maintenance